Message threads

 Interactive demo

-Check how a sample implementation could look like in a React app showcasing how to reply to messages in threads and quote messages sent by others.
+Check what a sample implementation could look like in a React app showcasing how to reply to messages in threads and quote messages sent by others.

 Want to implement something similar?